eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

   - In accordance with [RFC 8949], section 3.4.1, a tdate attribute SHALL contain a date-time string as specified in [RFC 3339].
 In accordance with [RFC 8943], a full-date attribute SHALL contain a full-date string as specified in [RFC 3339].
   - The following requirements apply to the representation of dates in attributes, unless otherwise indicated:
     - Fractions of seconds SHALL NOT be used;
-    - A local offset from UTC SHALL NOT be used; the time-offset defined in [RFC 3339] SHALL be to “Z”.
+    - A local offset from UTC SHALL NOT be used; the time-offset defined in [RFC 3339] SHALL be to "Z".
   - RFC 8949, section 4.2, describes four rules for canonical CBOR.
 Three of those rules SHALL be implemented for all CBOR structures in PIDs, as follows:
     - integers (major types 0 and 1) SHALL be as small as possible;
     - the expression of the length in a bstr, tstr, array or map SHALL be as short as possible;